 The War Years at Bettys in York

-Many servicemen left a poignant reminder of their time in York by scratching their names onto a mirror which hung behind the bar.
-The mirror, engraved with nearly 600 signatures, is still on display at Bettys York today.
+Many of those servicemen left a poignant reminder of their time in York by scratching their names onto a mirror which hung behind the bar.
+The mirror, engraved with hundreds of signatures, is still on display at Bettys York today.

 In 1943 the army tried to requisition the York café.
 They reconsidered after Frederick explained that Bettys was providing 20,000 meals and beverages per week, making a valuable contribution to the war effort.
 Bettys also pointed out that many of their patrons were themselves from the forces.